 Targeted Financial sanctions

-Following the terrorist attacks of 11 September 2001, the UN further strengthened the sanctions regime by adopting the UNSCR 1373 (2001), which requires countries to put in place mechanisms enabling the designation of terrorists and persons associated with terrorism at national level and the consequent application of freezing measures.
+Following the terrorist attacks of 11 September 2001, the UN further strengthened the sanctions regime by adopting UNSCR 1373 (2001), which requires countries to put in place mechanisms enabling the designation of terrorists and persons associated with terrorism at national level and the consequent application of freezing measures.
 Procedures introduced should also enable the processing of requests made by foreign countries.

-A further scope of activity of the UN Security Council taken under Chapter VII of the UN Charter has been formulated by the adoption of Resolution 1540 (2004), which obliges states to refrain from supporting non-state actors from the proliferation of weapons of mass destruction (for further information in this context, see the section Financing of proliferation).
-This was reiterated by Resolutions 1718 (2006) and 1737 (2006) (and following resolutions– for the full list see the website of the Security Council 1718 Committee and the website of the Security Council 1737 Committee), by which the UN Security Council imposed measures countering proliferation of WMD in respect of the Democratic People’s Republic of Korea and the Islamic Republic of Iran, respectively.
-Amongst others, these measures included travel bans and assets-freeze of designated persons and entities or their associates.
+A further scope of activity of the UN Security Council taken under Chapter VII of the UN Charter was formulated by the adoption of Resolution 1540 (2004), which obliges states to refrain from supporting non-state actors seeking to acquire, manufacture, possess, transport or use nuclear, chemical or biological weapons and their means of delivery.
+This was reiterated by Resolutions 1718 (2006) and subsequent measures with respect to the Democratic People’s Republic of Korea, and Resolution 1737 (2006) and subsequent measures with respect to the Islamic Republic of Iran.
+These resolutions imposed measures countering proliferation of WMD, including travel bans and asset freezes of designated persons and entities or their associates.

 Reference documents